Comment by uecker

 • I am looking forward to your contributions.

-• I have been contributing with C++ code since 1993, and compiled managed languages since 2000's, as the effort to be part of either WG14 or WG21 for security minded developers isn't worth the trouble.
+• I have been contributing with C++ code since 1993, with bounded checked collection types in release code, and compiled managed languages since mid 2000's.

-So in conclusion, I have been contributing by reducing my C, and C++ footprint on the planet.
+I have been contributing by reducing my C, and C++ footprint on the planet, and security enforcement at various assignments.